oeh-tnf/JKU-Games-Page/04_turniere.md

 ---

 We have planned several cool tournaments and events that happen throughout the Games, check them out!<br>
-Every participant gets a cool sticker and the chance to win a prize from our goodie box of their choice.<br>
+Every participant gets a special sticker and the chance to win a prize from our goodie box of their choice.

-Please note that all events are subject to change.
-You will be able to find the current plan at the Service-Point (see the [Room Plan](/./rooms))!
+Please note that all times listed are subject to change.
+You will be able to find the current plan at the Service-Point.<br>
+For room information, see the <a class="dotted" href="https://games.oeh.jku.at/rooms/">Room Plan</a>)!

 ## Friday: